koldamartin/Robosales-homework/docs/guide.md

      * Create two new columns: 'age_min' and 'age_max' (it will be numerical columns) based on 'Doporučený věk' column.
 Then drop the 'Doporučený věk' column.
      * Fill all NaN values in 'Doporučený povrch' column with value 'všechny povrchy'
      * In all columns drop the double spaces. (e.g. "Tenisové míče Head  Pro (3 Pack)" notice the double space between "Head" and "Pro")
+     * Remove columns with redundant information (The same or very similar information is already present in other column)
      * Leave all other columns unchanged

    - **Save the cleaned data:** Save the cleaned DataFrame to a new CSV file named `cleaned_tenisove_micky.csv` in the `data/` folder.